Superradiant Quantum Phase Transition in Open Systems: System-Bath Interaction at the Critical Point: Abstract

 \section{Abstract}

 The occurrence of a second-order quantum phase transition in the Dicke model is a well-established feature.
 On the contrary, a comprehensive understanding of the corresponding open system, particularly in the proximity of the critical point, remains elusive.
-When approaching the critical point, the system inevitably enters first the system-bath ultrastrong coupling regime and finally the deep strong coupling regime, causing the failure of usual approximations adopted to describe open quantum systems.
-We study the interaction of the Dicke model with bosonic bath fields in the absence of additional approximations, which usually relies on the weakness of the system-bath coupling.
+When approaching the critical point, the system inevitably enters first the system-bath ultrastrong coupling regime and finally the deep-strong coupling regime, causing the failure of usual approximations adopted to describe open quantum systems.
+In the thermodynamic limit, we study the interaction between the Dicke model and bosonic bath fields without resorting to additional approximations, which usually relies on the weakness of the system-bath coupling.
 We find that the critical point is not affected by interactions with environments displaying metastable minima.
 Moreover, such interactions cannot affect the system ground-state condensates in the superradiant phase, whereas the bath fields are {\em infected} by the system and acquire macroscopic occupations.
 The obtained reflection spectra display lineshapes which become increasingly asymmetric, both in the normal and superradiant phases, when approaching the critical point.